 No matter how you compost (and there are many ways to compost at home), you’ll likely have a period of time between when you create the food scraps and when you take them to a compost collection spot.
-There are many ways to store these food scraps before they are ready for a trip to your bin.
+There are many ways to store these food scraps before they are ready for a trip to your compost bin, the collection at your farmers’ market, or wherever your compost your food waste.

-Through many contributions to Bring Your Trash To Life from a variety of residential composters, it’s clear there are many ways to store the food scraps before you take them out to a compost heap, add them to a compost bin, or set them out for collection by a private composting service or municipal collection program.
+Through many contributions to Compost Chronicles, a series where we feature a variety of residential composters managing their food waste in a bunch of different ways, it’s clear there are many ways to store the food scraps before you take them out to a compost heap, add them to a compost bin, or set them out for collection by a private composting service or municipal collection program.

 Here are several ways to store your food scraps in your kitchen before composting.
 We’ve tried all of them and can attest to each of them as a suitable way to store scraps if it suits your style!